 - The inspectors did not identify any sites where the addition of physical barriers could improve LUC management.
-They noted that all signs are in place and have the same phone number. - The base will continue to enforce LUCs on the remaining portion of LF044 that is south of the Kinder Morgan aboveground storage tank (AST) facility.
+They noted that all signs are in place and have the same phone number. - The controlled footprint of LF044 lies south of the Kinder Morgan aboveground storage tank (AST) facility.
 The final Report on the Environmental Impact of the SFPP Fuel Tank Project on the Land Use Controls at Site LF044 (AFCEC and AMEC, 2014) describes the environmental activities that took place during tank construction and the impact of the new facility on the LF044 LUC footprint.
-The Site LF044 Sediment Sampling Technical Memorandum (CH2M HILL, 2018d) describes the collection and laboratory analysis of sediment samples from the northern portion of the LF044 controlled area that demonstrated that the two small northern LF044 parcels do not require land use controls. - Soil LUCs at DP039 are no longer necessary, since the lead-contaminated surface soil that required the placement of soil land use controls at site DP039 had been completely excavated as part of an unrelated groundwater cleanup demonstration project (bioreactor).
+The Site LF044 Sediment Sampling Technical Memorandum (CH2M HILL, 2018d) describes the collection and laboratory analysis of sediment samples that demonstrated that the two former northern LF044 parcels do not require land use controls.

+- Soil LUCs at DP039 are no longer necessary, since the lead-contaminated surface soil that required the placement of soil land use controls at site DP039 had been completely excavated as part of an unrelated groundwater cleanup demonstration project (bioreactor).
 They are also redundant; the groundwater LUCs associated with the bioreactor cover a footprint that exceeds the footprint of the soil LUC area.
-The Amendment to the West/Annexes/Basewide Operable Unit (WABOU) Soil Record of Decision (Travis AFB, 2018a) documents the change in the soil remedy for DP039 from Alternative S2 (Land Use and Access Restrictions) to Alternative S1 (No Further Action).

-- As described in Section 3.1, the Travis AFB General Plan (BGP) (Travis AFB, 2002b) has been replaced with a Travis AFB Installation Development Plan (IDP) (Travis AFB, 2016).
-Additionally, the AFCEC ISS is working on a Land Use Control Implementation Plan (LUCIP) that will describe the responsibilities of base personnel in LUC management and will include the LUCs associated with the groundwater remedies that were selected in the Travis AFB Groundwater ROD (CH2M HILL, 2014).
-The inspection team used revised draft LUC checklists from the LUCIP to support the inspection, evaluate their usefulness, and look for ways to improve them. - Building 18 is the only building on Travis AFB that cannot be used as an office because of the potential vapor intrusion risk associated with the SS016 solvent plume.
+The Amendment to the West/Annexes/Basewide Operable Unit (WABOU) Soil Record of Decision (Travis AFB, 2018) changed the soil remedy for DP039 from Alternative S2 (Land Use and Access Restrictions) to Alternative S1 (No Further Action). - Building 18 is the only building on Travis AFB that cannot be used as an office because of the potential vapor intrusion risk associated with the SS016 solvent plume.
 The building is locked and not occupied.
 The internal controls that are described in the groundwater ROD prevent the use of the building as an office until contaminant concentrations drop to a point when the VI risk is acceptable, and the two LUC signs that have been attached to the two (2) main Building 18 entry doors identify the presence of LUCs.
-The inspection team learned in 2018 that Building 18 lies within the footprint of the planned construction of a new KC-46 three-bay hangar and will be torn down to support this military construction project.
-So, the internal controls assigned to this building will be maintained until its demolition is complete. - Two (2) former POCO sites were added to the list of sites to be inspected annually.
+The inspection team will continue to inspect Building 18 until it is torn down to support the construction of a new KC-46 three-bay hangar (currently scheduled for 2020). - There is no infrastructure to inspect at two (2) former POCO sites that were added to the LUC inspection list in 2018.
 Sites ST028 and ST032 were closed under the State Water Resources Control Board Low-Threat Underground Storage Tank Case Closure Policy (State Water Board, 2012).
-However, because there are still residual contaminants at both locations, the Water Board assigned reporting requirements to them to prevent contaminant exposure.
-There is no infrastructure at either site, but the LUC inspection team will visit both sites annually to verify that the local groundwater is not in use. - At the time of the LUC inspection, remedial actions were taking place at two soil sites (SD043 and SS046).
-The results of these actions will be documented in appropriate reports and will used to determine whether land use restrictions are still needed at these locations.
+However, because there are still residual contaminants at both locations, the Water Board assigned reporting requirements to them to prevent contaminant exposure. - At the time of the LUC inspection, the base was conducting a soil remedial action at Site SS016.
+The results of this action will be documented in an appropriate report and will be used to determine whether soil LUCs are still needed at this location.

-25.0 Works Cited
+23.0 Works Cited